dolmagrg123/my_banking_app/README.md

 git push -u origin main

 ```

-### <u> This step was necessary to copy the code into our github.
-Using fork would be faster but it will show that the code has been take from the Kura Labs account and this method helps to make sure that the code is owned by us. </u>
+2. ### <u>This step is required so that we can use EC2 server to run Jenkins on.</u>

-2. Launch a new EC2 using Ubuntu and use t2.micro as it is free tier eligible.
+Launch a new EC2 using Ubuntu and use t2.micro as it is free tier eligible.

 ![EC2 Launch Page](images/Launch_EC2.png)

-### <u>This step is required so that we can use EC2 server to run Jenkins on.</u>
+3. ### <u>This steps helps to install and run Jenkins on the EC2 server.
+We can use this steps in the future when we want to deploy our application using Jenkins.</u>

-3. Install Jenkins onto the EC2
+Install Jenkins onto the EC2

 	a.
 Connect to the EC2 terminal